What is the electron-domain geometry (electron geometry) of ClF5 ... | Study Prep in Pearson+

 Identify the central atom in the molecule ClF\_5, which is chlorine (Cl).

-Determine the number of valence electrons on the central atom (Cl).
+Determine the number of valence electrons on the central atom (chlorine).
 Chlorine has 7 valence electrons.

-Count the number of bonded atoms and lone pairs around the central atom.
-Cl is bonded to 5 fluorine atoms, so there are 5 bonding pairs.
-Since Cl has 7 valence electrons and uses 5 for bonding, the remaining 2 electrons form 1 lone pair.
+Count the number of bonding pairs and lone pairs around the central atom.
+Chlorine is bonded to 5 fluorine atoms, so there are 5 bonding pairs.
+Since chlorine has 7 valence electrons and uses 5 for bonding, it has 2 electrons left, which form 1 lone pair.

 Calculate the total number of electron domains (bonding pairs + lone pairs) around the central atom.
 Here, 5 bonding pairs + 1 lone pair = 6 electron domains.

 Use VSEPR theory to determine the electron-domain geometry based on 6 electron domains.
-According to VSEPR, 6 electron domains correspond to an octahedral electron-domain geometry.
+The electron-domain geometry for 6 domains is octahedral, even though the molecular shape (considering lone pairs) may differ.

 Watch next